moveit/moveit2_tutorials/doc/tutorials/visualizing_in_rviz/visualizing_in_rviz.rst

 2 Create a ROS executor and spin the node on a thread
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Before we can initialize MoveItVisualTools we need to have a executor spinning on our ROS node.
+Before we can initialize MoveItVisualTools, we need to have a executor spinning on our ROS node.
 This is necessary because of how MoveItVisualTools interacts with ROS services and topics.

 .. code-block:: C++